travis-ci/travis-hub/README.md

 rapidly, so keep your eye on those two.

+### PostgreSQL

+Primary database used by travis-ci.org is PostgreSQL and Hub uses it extensively.
+While we use 9.0 in production, 8.4 and 9.1 will work just as well.

 ### Jemfile?

 We use the "Jemfile trick" to deploy Hub to Heroku.
 Other than that, it is just a gemfile.
 You also don't have to use Maven